SALSA-W/M-SALSA/README.md

 # SALSA
 Multiple sequence alignment (MSA) is an important problem of bioinformatics.
 Its purpose is to find relationships among residues of biological sequences connected by an evolutionary, structural or functional relationship.
-**SALSA (Sequence Alignment by Local Search Algorithm)** is a stochastic local search algorithm for solving MSA.
+**M-SALSA (Multiple Sequence Alignment by Local Search Algorithm)** is a stochastic local search algorithm for solving MSA.

 #License
 Copyright 2015 Alessandro Daniele, Fabio Cesarato, Andrea Giraldin